cudmore/lindensutter/README.md

  - Run Mai-Tai software

 3. Start software
- - MaiTai
+ - MaiTai.
  Serial port needs to be correct, as of Sept 2015 it is COM4

- - Serial Splitter
+ - Serial Splitter.
  COM1 is split into COM13 and COM14

  - Matlab.
    Start ScanImage by typing 'scanimage' in Matlab command prompt.
    Select a valid .ini file, needs to have "port='COM13'".

- - Igor
+ - Igor.

-   Run mp285_2p.ipf
+   Run 'mp285_2p.ipf'.

-   In Igor, activate menus by clicking in Igor command window
+   In Igor, activate menus by clicking in Igor command window.

-   Select menu 'mp285 -> Init User'
+   Select menu 'mp285 -> Init User'.

-   Open a user .txt file
+   Open a user .txt file.

 ### Downloads
  - Example ScanImage .ini file